All pages

 Luis Fernando Majano Lainez

-He is the CEO of Ortus Solutionsarrow-up-right, a consulting firm specializing in web development, ColdFusion (CFML), Java development and all open source professional services under the ColdBox and ContentBox stack.
+He is the CEO of Ortus Solutions, a consulting firm specializing in web development, ColdFusion (CFML), Java development and all open source professional services under the ColdBox and ContentBox stack.
 He is the creator of ColdBox, ContentBox, WireBox, MockBox, LogBox and anything “BOX”, and contributes to many open source ColdFusion projects.
-He is also the Adobe ColdFusion user group manager for the .
-You can read his blog at
+He is also the Adobe ColdFusion user group manager for the Inland Empire.
+You can read his blog at www.luismajano.com

 Luis has a passion for Jesus, tennis, golf, volleyball and anything electronic.
 Random Author Facts: